 The full length of trail is just under 17 miles.
 It is a mix of about 45% roads and sidewalks, 15% paved off-road paths, and 40% trails (dirt, improved gravel paths, boardwalks, etc).
 It’s about 2600′ of elevation gain heading in either direction.
-Each section has its own profile, as illustrated by this table.
+Each section has its own characteristics, as illustrated by the table and profiles.

 Length in miles; elevation gain in feet.

 The trail crosses a variety of terrain, from flat streets (by SF standards) to steep stairways, and on sidewalks, paved trails, roads, and dirt trails that range from wide service roads to narrow single track with varied terrain.